-Regarding gas kinematics, we analyzed the velocity of the molecular emission lines and compared them with those of previous studies.
-The rotational curve of the galaxy traced by molecular gas $^{12}\mathrm{CO}$ J=(2-1) with a resolution of $\approx\!150$ pc from ALMA observations (Figure D3, Lang et al. 2020) shows the fitting of the observational data, resulting in an asymptotic rotation velocity $V_0=178.2^{+75.1}{-43.0}\,\mathrm{km\,s^{-1}}.$ Meanwhile, the curves obtained by simulations of a central bar formation made by Iles et al. (2022), show that, for an $r\leq 2$ kpc radius, the rotational velocity V{rot} from the simulations (IsoB IC, blue curves in Figure A1 in that paper) is in the range of 150 to $175\,\mathrm{km\,s^{-1}}.$
+Regarding gas kinematics, we analyzed the velocity of the molecular emission lines and compared them with those in previous studies.
+The rotational curve of the galaxy traced by molecular gas 12CO J=(2-1) with a resolution of ~150 pc from ALMA observations (Figure D3, Lang et al. 2020) shows the fitting of the observational data, resulting in asymptotic rotation velocity $V_0 = 178.2^{+75.1}{-43.0}$ km s-1.
+Meanwhile, the curves obtained by simulations of central bar formation made by Iles et al. (2022), show that, for a $r \leq 2$ kpc radius, the rotational velocity V{rot} from the simulations (IsoB IC, blue curves in Figure A1 in that paper) are in the range of 150 to 175 km s-1.

-In this study, the velocities for the diffuse gas, i.e., $^{13}\mathrm{CO}$ and $^{C18}\mathrm{O}$, gave us a mean velocity of $V{CO}=151\pm29\,\mathrm{km\,s^{-1}}$ that matches with the rotational velocity in the $r\leq 2$ kpc radii obtained by Iles et al. (2022), i.e., which covers partially the bar radius $r{bar}=2.50\pm0.63$ kpc (e.g., Zurita et al. 2021); this is important because in this region the bar dominates the gas kinematics.
-Meanwhile, the mean value of the velocity for dense gas tracers HCN, HNC, and HCO+ is $V{dense}=178\pm60$ km s-1, which is consistent with the results obtained by Lang et al. (2020).
-The dense gas velocity is comparable to the diffuse gas, even having different FOVs.
-This is maybe due to the dominance of the structural component of the bar.
+In this study, the velocities for the diffuse gas, i.e., 13CO and C18O, gave us a mean velocity of $V{CO} = 151 \pm 29 \,\mathrm{km \, s^{-1}}$ that matches with the rotational velocity in the $r \leq 2$ kpc radii obtained by Iles et al. (2022), i.e., which covers partially the bar radius $r{bar} = 2.50 \pm 0.63$ kpc (e.g., Zurita et al. 2021), which is important because in this region the bar dominates the gas kinematics.
+Meanwhile, the mean value of the velocity for dense gas tracers HCN, HNC, and HCO+ is $V{dense} = 178 \pm 60 \,\mathrm{km \, s^{-1}}$, which is consistent with the results obtained by Lang et al. (2020).
+The dense gas velocity is comparable with the diffuse gas even having different FOVs, this is maybe due to the dominance of the structural component of the bar.

 5.2.
-Emission Line Ratios
+Emission line ratios

-The molecular emission line ratio method helps to quantify the molecular gas in specific regions of the galaxy, as in the case of AGN, and can provide information to characterize the star formation or SMBH accretion processes.
-In this work, we are trying to determine if the presence of the AGN is hinted at by the line ratios and to characterize the ISM from this central 1.6 kpc region.
+The molecular emission line ratio method helps quantify the molecular gas in specific regions of the galaxy, as in the case of AGN, and can provide information to characterize the star formation or SMBH accretion processes.
+In this work, we are trying to determine if the presence of the AGN is hinted by the line ratios and to characterize the ISM from this central 1.6 kpc region.

-Previous studies have attempted to classify the activity of galaxies using molecular emission line diagrams such as HNC/HCN, or highest values of HCN/HCO+ (Kohno et al. 2001; Costagliola et al. 2011; Jiang et al. 2011).
+Previous studies have attempted to classify the activity of galaxies using molecular emission line diagrams such as HNC/HCN or highest values of HCN/HCO^+ (Kohno et al. 2001; Costagliola et al. 2011; Jiang et al. 2011).

-Another example is the use of the HNC/HCN ratio as an indicator of shock and non-standard heating, or the CS/HCN ratio, which should be greater than one at large column densities for both XDRs and PDRs, suggesting a correlation with column density (Baan et al. 2008).
+Another example is the use of the HNC/HCN ratio as an indicator of shock and non-standard heating, or the CS/HCN ratio, which should be greater than 1 at high column densities for both XDRs and PDRs, suggesting a correlation with column density (Baan et al. 2008).